Italy–Syria relations: Normalization of relations (2016–2024)

 Between 2016 and 2017, Mohammed Dib Zaitoun, then head of Syria's GID and Ali Mamlouk, then National Security Bureau director, held meetings with Alberto Manenti, then head of Italy's external security agency AISE with participation of Abbas Ibrahim, then director of Lebanese GSD.
 Additionally, Ali Mamlouk also reportedly visited Rome and met with Alberto Manenti and Minister of Interior Marco Minniti in early 2018.
 Between 2017 and 2019, two Italian delegations, led by Paolo Romani, a former chairman of the Forza Italia group in the Senate, travelled to Damascus to meet with Syrian officials.

 In 2019, Italy announced it was considering re-opening its embassy.
 In 2020, the European Union imposed travel restrictions on individuals suspected of being linked with Assad's government and who are accused of financially supporting it, creating a list that contains 292 names.
 Despite the sanctions, in February 2023, the Italian Development Cooperation Agency signed a humanitarian agreement with the Syrian Arab Red Crescent.

 On 28 May 2024, Giovanni Caravelli, the head of Italy's foreign intelligence service AISE, visited Damascus, Syria and met with President Bashar al-Assad and Hossam Louka, the director of GID, and expressed the desire of six EU countries to normalize relations with Damascus.
 On 26 July 2024, Rome made the decision to appoint a special envoy and chargé d'affaires to Syria, Stefano Ravagnan, becoming the first G7 state to restore relations with the country.
-On 12 November 2024, the Syrian embassy in Rome was reopened.
+On 12 November 2024, the Syrian embassy in Rome was reopened as a Consulate General.
 Later that month, on 20 November, the Italian embassy in Damascus was reopened with Stefano Ravagnan as the chief of mission.

 Post-Assad relations

 On 10 January 2025, the Italian Foreign Minister, Antonio Tajani, met in Damascus with Ahmed al-Sharaa, de facto leader of Syria.
+On 5 May 2026, Syria upgraded its Consulate General in Rome to an Embassy.